rafiquecudjoe/lightning-pay-doc/docs/ip-whitelisting.md

 ## Adding IP Addresses

-When creating an API key, you can add the **whitelistedIpAddresses** which is a list of IP addresses allowed to use this API key.
+When creating an API key in production, it is mandatory to provide a list IP addresses allowed to use this API key.
+On sandbox environment, this is optional.